felipearosr/Shortest_Path/README.md

 This repository contains a Jupyter Notebook demonstrating the use of various pathfinding algorithms on a road network graph generated from OpenStreetMap data.
 The notebook explores the implementation and effectiveness of different pathfinding techniques.

-## Inspiration

-This project was inspired by the work found in [santifiorino/maps-pathfinding](https://github.com/santifiorino/maps-pathfinding/tree/main).
-We expanded on the original concepts and adapted the techniques for our specific use case and dataset.

-## Notebook Summary

-- **Setup and Graph Preparation**: Import necessary libraries, load graph data from OSMnx, and prepare the graph by setting default speeds and cleaning up attributes.
-- **Edge and Node Styling Functions**: Define functions for styling the nodes and edges based on their state during the pathfinding process.
-- **Graph Plotting Function**: Implement a function to visualize the graph with the applied styles.
-- **Pathfinding Algorithms**: Detailed exploration of Dijkstra's Algorithm, A* Algorithm, and Breadth-First Search, including their implementation and execution.
-- **Path Reconstruction**: Reconstruct and visualize paths from the start node to the destination after finding paths using the algorithms.

 ## Algorithms Explained

 In this notebook, we explore the following pathfinding algorithms: